-Have you heard about how the Unilever, a British-Dutch conglomerate, took over Ben & Jerry’s?
+Have you heard about how Unilever, a British-Dutch conglomerate, took over Ben & Jerry’s?

 It’s a story of sheer courage of the CEO to show adaptability.

-The Ben and Jerry were known for their best ice cream flavours like Karamel Sutra, Chocolate Therapy and Imagine Whirled Peace.
+Ben and Jerry were known for their best ice cream flavors like Karamel Sutra, Chocolate Therapy and Imagine Whirled Peace.

 The CEO, in fact, preserved those intangible assets while introducing the company’s own managerial controls.

 The culture change within the acquisition brought about many challenges and those who adapted to those changes survived.

 Adaptability is the nature of changing or create modifications in oneself to suit to the new environment.
 For a workplace culture, it means that a person must be open to new ideas or changes, must be able to work independently or in teams, or carry out tasks that are not intended for one person only.

 Employers are increasingly shifting from single roles to the rotation of roles and flexible job descriptions.
 It’s a sought-after skill as it indicates the employee can adapt to changing customer needs, technology trends.

 It is also tied to career growth as the person becomes more equipped.

 An adaptable person is someone who can carry out multiple tasks, manage multiple assignments by setting priorities and making changes to attitude to merge with the new culture.

-To function or perform in the world in any situation or circumstances requires an individual to possess the basic skill of adaptability.
+To function or perform in the world in any situation or circumstance requires an individual to possess the basic skill of adaptability.

 Hence, the importance of adaptability gets stronger when there are more given opportunities.

 Flexibility at the workplace allows one to evaluate what is happening and adjust to the role and responsibilities or even the job being offered.

 It is very important for the employer and employee to be flexible as it creates a streamlined workforce and technology adopted, due to changes in the market.

 There are various other factors when we talk about the word ‘flexible’ at work and the importance of flexibility.